Common Vulnerabilities and Exposures (CVEs)#

 .csv file containing details about the CVEs associated with the channel.
 If you have applied filters to the channel, the report will contain filtered results.

-Once a report has been initiated, it must complete before another report can be exported.
+Once a report has been initiated, it must complete before another report can be generated.

-All packages have a CVE tag to indicate how many CVEs are associated with them.
+All packages have a CVE column to indicate how many CVEs are associated with them.
 Open a channel and select a package to view details regarding its associated CVEs.

 Under the Files tab, you can see the affected versions of the package, which platform it applies to, the CVSS and CVE scores, CVE status, the number of associated CVEs for each package listed, mirror state, and date uploaded.
 You can also select the information icon to view CVE metadata.